tropo-, trop-, -tropal, -trope(s), -tropic, -tropism, -tropia, -tropous, -tropy, trep-

 epigeotropism (s) (noun), epigeotropisms (pl)

-Plant growth, or movement, on the surface of the earth in response to gravity: Epigeotropism deals with the development of vegetation across the surface of the soil.
+Plant growth or plant movement on the surface of the earth in response to gravity: Epigeotropism deals with the development of vegetation across the surface of the soil.

 eutropism (s) (noun), eutropisms (pl)